Alistair Langer — Home

 1991

-Moved to Berlin boarding school at 12 — early immersion in urban complexity and community
+Moved to Berlin to ballet boarding school at 12 — early immersion into carving out excellence through discipline

 1996

-First encounter with Benedictine master Willigis Jäger at 17 — beginning of formal contemplative practice
+First encounter with Benedictine master Willigis Jäger at 17 — beginning of formal contemplative practice.
+30 years of unbroken contemplative practice across Buddhist, Christian mystical, and non-dual traditions

 2001